 Newcomer QBREXZA comes in the form of a medicated wipe to treat excessive underarm sweating or axillary hyperhidrosis.
 (QBREXZA is the Dermira hyperhidrosis drug formerly known as DRM04.)

 This topical hyperhidrosis treatment differs from traditional medications because it is applied directly where the sweat occurs, instead of being ingested.
 The non-invasive, once-a-day medicated wipe works by blocking receptors that activate sweat glands.

 The most common side effects of QBREXZA may include burning, stinging, or redness of your underarms, and dry mouth.

 Ejis sweat proof undershirts are highly effective when used in combination with medication for excessive sweating.
-For example, pairing one of our undershirts with a clinical strength antiperspirant or wipe provides additional protection and may reduce the need for more evasive solutions.
 All of our sweat proof undergarmentsare designed to stop sweat marks and body odor associated with heavy sweating.
 Our sweat proof undershirts and sweat proof boxer briefs have a silent waterproof layer to prevent sweat from reaching your clothes.
 They also have antimicrobial technology to control odor-causing bacteria.
 (Buy from our shop or on Amazon.)